silentspring30/dao-ai-framework/daohaus_review.md

 Design thinking is a non-linear, iterative process that cross-disciplinary teams use to firstly understand users and their context to address ill-defined or unknown problems.
 It is  particularly useful in developing products and services with a high factor of uncertainty and within a dynamic and rapidly evolving environment such as web3 - Decentralized Autonomous Organizations.

 Design Thinking involves five phases — Empathize, Define, Ideate, Prototype and Test—it ([Design Thinking Phases](https://www.interaction-design.org/literature/topics/design-thinking))
-1. empathy or discovery, where the goal is to empathize with the audience for who you are designing with/for,
+1. Empathy or discovery, where the goal is to empathize with the audience for who you are designing with/for,
-2. define or interpretation, which involves describing the point of view and needs of the individual,
+2. Define or interpretation, which involves describing the point of view and needs of the individual,
-3. ideate or ideation, that includes brainstorming to produce as many creative solutions as possible,
+3. Ideate or ideation, that includes brainstorming to produce as many creative solutions as possible,
-4. prototype or experimentation, where several solutions are developed with users to be able to manipulate and identify flaws,
+4. Prototype or experimentation, where several solutions are developed with users to be able to manipulate and identify flaws,
-5. test or evolution, which includes sharing the prototype with the target users to obtain observations, feedback and to further iterate.
+5. Test or evolution, which includes sharing the prototype with the target users to obtain observations, feedback and to further iterate.

 Design thinking allows for bidirectional movement, this flexible process fosters iterative exploration of solutions, continual refinement of the problem space, and increased understanding of user's latent needs (REF).